Subscribe to updates

 Work Programme

 The committee was scheduled to consider its work programme and the WMCA Board Forward Plan of items to be considered at future meetings.
-This included a review of the Annual Review Letter 2024-25 from the Local Government and Social Care Ombudsman, and updates on Housing Delivery, the WMCA Homelessness Taskforce, the Connect to Work Programme, the West Midlands Investment Zone, and the Building Safety Remediation Acceleration Plan.
-Future reports were also noted, including the State of the Region Report and an update on the Integrated Settlement Progress.
+This included a review of the Annual Review Letter 2024-25 from the Local Government and Social Care Ombudsman, updates on the West Midlands Investment Zone, the Connect to Work Programme, the WMCA Homelessness Taskforce, and Housing Delivery.
+Future reports were also listed, including the State of the Region Report and an Integrated Settlement Progress Report.

 Attendees